Undergraduate Course: Researching with media: ordinary, popular and indigenous people's knowledges (GEGR10113)

 ||Written Exam: 0%, Course Work: 100 %, Practical Exam: 0%.

 The assessment is a 4000 word report.
-It presents data and analysis from each of the lab exercises.
+It presents data and analysis from two of the lab exercises.
 The topic for the report changes every year and is one of human geographical relevance.

 ||Formative verbal feedback will be given during weekly practical classes.
 Verbal feedback will be given for the group presentations in Week 5.
 Students will also receive formative written feedback on a 20% sample of their final report for the course, it is submitted during Week 5.
 Feedback will be given on summative assessment at the end of the course and all students will be invited to an examination feedback session following release of course results.